weaveworks/weave/README.md

 With weave you can easily construct applications consisting of multiple containers, running anywhere.

+Weave complements Docker's existing networking capabilities - use weave to establish network connectivity *between* containers, and Docker port mappings etc to establish network connectivity *to* individual containers from the outside world.

 ## Installation

 To run weave on a host, you need to install...